stonepros/stone/doc/rados/operations/crush-map.rst

 Rules that are not in use by pools can be deleted with::

-  ceph osd crush rule rm {rule-name}
+  stone osd crush rule rm {rule-name}

 .. _crush-map-tunables: